 The Act contains definitions of what constitutes an unfair dismissal in parts 3-2.
 These provisions are designed to be flexible, quick, informal, and adequate for the needs of both employees and employers.
 These provisions also ensure that employees affected by unfair dismissal have the opportunity to gain compensation.

 Section 382 of the Act states that an employee who is subject to a modern award/ enterprise agreement, and has worked for an employer for at least the minimum employment period (or earns less than the high-income threshold), is protected from unfair dismissal.
 The minimum employment period under section 383 of the Act is 6 months for non-small business employees and 1 year for small business employees.
 An employee is prevented from bringing an unfair dismissal claim against their employer if they have not been engaged in that employment continuously for 6 or 12 months, depending on the nature of that employment.

 I recorded conversations I had with my employer/boss.
 Can I use these recordings in court?

 Typically, a reason given for such an action would be that an employee was fearful that their employer would claim the termination was the result of resignation, and not dismissal, if an unfair dismissal claim was made.
-The effected employee may wish to provide evidence in the form of these recordings to prove that the termination was the result of dismissal.
+The affected employee may wish to provide evidence in the form of these recordings to prove that the termination was the result of dismissal.

 In the event that you have become fearful that your employer may manipulate the outcome of any discussions or meetings regarding any legal action enforcing your employment rights, you may have recorded the conversation to protect yourself.